cnj-digital/Laravel-test/README.md

 # Laravel Test
 This test is a sample of the day to day requirements at CNJ Digital.

 The estimated time frame for completion of this test is 4-6 hours.
-Please keep track of the time spent as you will be probably asked about it.
+Please keep track of the time spent as you will be asked about it.
 If you have any questions please don't hesitate to ask anyone involved in your interview process.

 ## Technical Requirements
  - Use the latest stable version of Laravel and React